kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ### Building installable medium

-To build the installable medium you need to run the following command:
+To build the installable medium you need to run the following commands:

 {{% alert title="Warning" %}}